DLGP

 Indeed the “Holy Spirit does the work of refining” as described by Tom Camacho in Mining for Gold (page 95).
 Praise God this is true.
 Foster care taught me that not only is it impossible to play the role of the Holy Spirit, it’s also exhausting.
 Imagine trying to make a plant grow through sheer effort, a task bound to yield no fruit.

 Camacho’s insight on boundaries being the “key to thriving relationships” (page 160) resonates.
-Early in our foster care days, J asked me if she could choose the radio station when we were going to various appointments.
+Early in our foster care days, one of our kids asked me if she could choose the radio station when we were going to various appointments.
 Thinking that this was a small sacrifice on my end, I agreed.
-After several months, I was tired, frustrated, and SICK of her radio station.
+After several months, I was tired, frustrated, and SICK of the music choice.
 In a moment of weakness and anger, I finally broke and told her that I’d have to take back the radio station privileges.

 There were a million little things like this that I sacrificed early, thinking it would be the loving thing to do.
 My heart was sacrificing out of a place of love, but I didn’t realize at the time that the pace of sacrifice was unsustainable and it would soon lead to bitterness and resentment.